durandaltheta/sthread/README.md

 Attempting to use API of these objects when they are *NOT* allocated (other than static allocation functions or the `bool` conversion) will typically raise an exception.

 When the last object holding a copy of some shared context goes out of scope, that object will be neatly shutdown and be destroyed.
-As such, the user is responsible for keeping copies of the above objects when they are created with an allocator function (`make()`), otherwise they may unexpectedly shut down.
+As such, the user is responsible for keeping copies of the above objects when they are created with an allocator function (`make()`), otherwise they may unexpectedly shutdown.

-In some cases, object's shared context can be shutdown early with a call to `st::channel::close()` or `st::thread::shutdown()` API respectively.
+In some cases, object's shared context can be shutdown early with a call to `terminate()`, causing operations on that object's which use that shared context to fail.

-In `st::channel`'s case, blocking `st::channel::recv()` operations can be stopped and made to return `false` by calling `st::channel::close()`. `st::thread` uses an `st::channel` internally for receiving `st::message`s, and it uses this behavior in order to determine when it should stop processing messages and go out of scope.
+For example, the default behavior for `st::channel::terminate()` is to cause all current and future all `st::channel::send()` operations to fail early but to allow `st::channel::recv()` to continue succeeding until the internal message queue is empty.
+This behavior is similar in `st::thread`, `st::fiber` and `st::sender`.

-The default behavior for `st::channel::shutdown()` is to cause all current and future all `st::channel::send()` operations to fail early but to allow `st::channel::recv()` to continue succeeding until the internal message queue is empty.
-Alternatively, the user can call `st::channel::close(false)`/`st::thread::shutdown(false)` to immediately end all operations on the `st::channel`/`st::thread`.
+Alternatively, the user can call `terminate(false)`to immediately end all operations on the object.

-The user can call `bool st::channel::closed()`/`bool st::thread::running()` respectively on these objects to check if an object has been closed or shutdown.
+The user can call `bool alive()`on these objects to check if an object has been terminated or is still running.

 #### Example 5
 ```